Thank you to everyone who joined us for this session!

 Also, we would love to learn more about your experience of these sessions, so if you’re able, please take the time to fill out a follow-up survey of one to two quick questions!

-Please join us for our next session Wednesday August 17th at 12pm EDT, with more times listed on our Live Virtual Group Sessions.
+Please join us for our next session Friday May 12th at 12pm EDT, with more times listed on our Live Virtual Group Sessions.

 In a dream I spoke with the Cyprus-born,

 "Mother of beauty, mother of joy,

 Why hast thou given to men

 "This thing called love, like the ache of a wound

 To burn and throb and be quelled for an hour

 And the daughter of Cyprus said to me,